 We obtain the 8 complex roots of pol, given to 38 significant digits.
-To see them better, type \b: they are given as pairs of complex conjugate roots, in a random order.
-The only ordering done by the function polroots concerns the real roots, which are given first, and in increasing order.
+To see them better, type \B: they are given as pairs of complex conjugate roots, in some order.
+In fact, the function polroots returns the real roots first, in increasing order, then the other roots by increasing absolute value of their imaginary parts (so that pairs of complex conjugate roots appear together).

 The roots of pol are by definition the primitive 15-th roots of unity.
-To check this, simply type $rc = r^15$.
+To check this, simply type $rc = r^15$ .
 Why, we get an error message!
 Fair enough, vectors cannot be multiplied, even less raised to a power.
 However, type without forgetting the '.' at the end.
-Now it works, because powering to a non-integer exponent is a transcendental function and hence is applied termwise.
-Note that the fact that 15. is a real number which is representable exactly as an integer has nothing to do with the problem.
+Now it works, because powering to a nonintegral exponent is a transcendental function and hence is applied termwise.
+Note that the fact that 15.0 is a real number which is representable exactly as an integer has nothing to do with the problem.

 '''

-rc = r^15.
+rc = r^15.0

 '''